NasEla/min306-2023/secretary/README.md

 After accepting one candidate, the game ends.
 It says who you chose and who was the best candidate.
 Then, you may play again.

 ![Game finished, you may play again](./img/game_end.png)

+The game was done using the classical HTML, CSS, and JS.
+But it also used the new framwork (Svelte)[https://svelte.dev/].
+It has a great developer experience, with the cost of having a small ecosystem since it is a new framework.
+Since we don't plan to hire other people to do this project, we chose to use this framwork.
+It also used [skeleton](https://www.skeleton.dev/) which is a component library to Svelte, similar to (material ui)[https://mui.com/] for (React0[https://reactjs.org/].